 to RopeWalk Writers Retreat, Sewanee Writers’ Conference, and Bread Loaf Writers’ Conference.

 He received the 2015 Wabash Fiction Prize from Sycamore Review, the 2013 Gulf Coast Fiction Prize,

 The Yalobusha Review.
-He also received a 2016 Colorado Career Advancement Award.
+He also received 2016 and 2018 Colorado Career Advancement Awards.

-His fiction has appeared or is forthcoming in Story Quarterly, TriQuarterly, Black Warrior
+His fiction has appeared in Story Quarterly, TriQuarterly, Black Warrior Review, Sycamore Review,

-Review, Greensboro Review, American Short Fiction, Bat City Review, Gulf Coast, Cincinnati Review,
+Greensboro Review, American Short Fiction, Bat City Review, Gulf Coast, Cincinnati Review, Clarkesworld,

 West Branch, F(r)iction, Blackbird, Hobart, PANK, Forty Stories from Harper Perennial, and

 The Normal School, among many others.
 His work has also appeared in several anthologies: Cover